Home of APEC Ultra Reverse Osmosis Water Filter Systems

 The drugs get there because wastewater plants that drain into the river use basic treatments designed to remove microbes and industrial contaminants, not pharmaceuticals — the same scenario in many rivers nationwide.

-Even in Europe, where governments have gone much further in addressing trace levels of pharmaceuticals in the environment, there’s scant political will to invest broadly in advanced wastewater treatment.
+Even in Europe, where governments have gone much further in addressing trace levels of pharmaceuticals in the environment, there’s the scant political will to invest broadly in advanced wastewater treatment.

-“The cost isn’t acceptable right now,” Yves Levi, a pharmacist and professor of public health at Paris-South 11 University, said in an interview in French.
+“The cost isn’t acceptable right now,” Yves Levi, a pharmacist, and professor of public health at Paris-South 11 University, said in an interview in French.
 “No one knows if the risk is considerable or not.”

 Another advanced process at drinking water treatment plants, the use of carbon filters, also lets some pharmaceuticals through.